Holomorphic representation of quantum computations: Preliminaries

 for all $z\in\mathbb C$, where

 and where we have set $\xi:=re^{i\theta}$.
 All other ranks are populated by non-Gaussian states.
 Moreover, states of finite stellar rank $n$ can be obtained from the vacuum by exactly $n$ applications of the creation operator $\hat a^\dag$, together with Gaussian unitary operations.
 Since their stellar function are of the form $P\times G$, where $P$ is a polynomial of degree $n\in\mathbb N$ and $G$ is a Gaussian function, they can be described by the zeros of $P$ and the exponents of $G$, which is called the stellar representation of the state.
+Pure quantum states with a polynomial stellar function are called core states.
+These correspond to states with a bounded support over the Fock basis.

-The stellar rank can be extended to mixed states using a convex roof construction, i.e., the stellar rank of a mixed state is given by the maximum rank of the pure states in its convex decomposition, minimised over all possible convex decompositions.
+The stellar rank can be extended to mixed states using a convex roof construction, i.e., the stellar rank of a mixed state is given by the maximum rank of the pure states in its convex decomposition, minimized over all possible convex decompositions.
 While this definition makes the stellar rank of mixed states challenging to compute, this problem can be mitigated by using the robustness of the stellar hierarchy of pure states: if any mixed state is close enough in trace distance to a pure state of a given stellar rank, then a tight lower bound on the stellar rank of the mixed state can be derived efficiently.
-We refer the reader to~\cite{chabaud2020stellar,chabaud2021certification,PRXQuantum.2.030204} for a detailed exposition of the single-mode stellar hierarchy and its experimental demonstration.
+We refer the reader to~\cite{chabaud2020stellar,chabaud2021certification,PRXQuantum.2.030204} for a detailed exposition of the stellar hierarchy of pure and mixed single-mode quantum states and its experimental demonstration.